sakiburrahman/golang-practice/README.md

 8. A function can return multiple things
 9. Using pointer we can change a value by passing a reference
 10. When we need to reference of a variable use & sign before variable.
 For example: &variable
 11. When we need to refer to a actual pointer use * sign in front of the variable type.
 For example: value *string
+12. If a variable of function starts with capital letter then it can be accessed outside of the file.
+It is like public in Java.